newjersey/navigator.business.nj.gov/content/src/archived-opportunities/clean-tech-research.md

 county: ["All"]
 ---

-The Clean Tech Research & Development (R&D) Voucher Program helps early-stage New Jersey clean tech and clean energy companies offset the cost of accessing equipment at participating New Jersey university or federal labs for R&D.
+The Clean Tech Research & Development (R&D) Voucher Program helps early-stage New Jersey clean tech and clean-energy companies offset the cost of accessing equipment at participating New Jersey university or federal labs for R&D.